 Life Has Existed for Millions of Years Before Us

-We are not the first life to exist in the universe, not even the first life to exist on earth.
-Life existed on earth for millions of years before humans did.
+We are not the first life to exist on earth.
+Life existed on earth for millions of years before humans.

-Our history seems long and impressive but it is nothing in terms of length compared to the history of life on earth.
+Human history seems long and impressive but it is nothing compared to the history of life on earth.

 The Earth, The Sun, The Universe Will End

-To the best our knowledge, the universe will one day expand to the point where it cannot expand any more, where every atom will be so far from the next atom that they no longer combine to form anything.
-This is called heat death and it is so far away that it is meaningless to you and I, or our kids or grand kids or great grand kids…you get the idea.
+To the best of our knowledge, the universe will one day expand to the point where it cannot expand further, where every atom will be so far from the next atom that they no longer combine to form anything.
+This is called heat death and it is so far away that it is meaningless to you and I, or our descendants.

-However, well before heath death occurs in the universe, the sun will burn out.
-This too will happen so far in the future that it is meaningless to us.
+However, well before heat death occurs in the universe, the sun will burn out.
+This will happen so far in the future that it is meaningless to us.

 When the earth will “end” is a different story because the earth as a planet can continue to exist well past the point at which it is habitable for human beings, and when it stops being habitable human beings is a matter of conjecture.

-Put the point is that eternal life is not a possibility.
-Relatively long life for humans – say hundreds of years instead of 100 years – may indeed be a possibility, but eternal life is not a possibility, even if you were crazy enough to want it.
+The point is that eternal life is not a possibility.
+Relatively long life for humans – say hundreds of years instead of 100 years – may be a possibility.
+Eternal life is not a possibility, even if you wanted it.
 Things end.
 We do not have evidence to contradict this.

-All three of these deaths are caused by the Second Law of Thermodynamics, i.e. entropy, the tendency for energy to move from a concentrated state (i.e. the singularity at the beginning of the universe) to a completely non-concentrated state (i.e. heat death).
+All three of these deaths are caused by the Second Law of Thermodynamics, entropy, the tendency for energy to move from a concentrated state (the singularity at the beginning of the universe) to a completely non-concentrated state (heat death).

 Entropy is Unavoidable; Scarcity is Reality

 The Second Law of Thermal Dynamics is, according to Wikipedia, “In all spontaneous processes, the total entropy always increases and the process is irreversible.
 The increase in entropy accounts for the irreversibility of natural processes, and the asymmetry between future and past.”
-The dumbed down version of this is that everything ends eventually but the real world consequence of this is that it takes energy to concentrate energy and to keep energy concentrated.
-Heat death is the point when, eventually, all the atoms will be too far apart to combine to form to be anything at all.
+The layman’s version of this is that everything eventually ends but the real world consequence of this is that it takes energy to concentrate energy and to keep energy concentrated.
+Heat death is the point when, eventually, all the atoms will be too far apart to combine to form anything at all.
 That is very far away, but entropy affects us all the time, it’s just sometimes very hard to see.

 Everything we do involves the consumption of energy.
-Humans used to believe we could overcome the limitations of this fact by trying to create perpetual motion machines.
-Nobody ever succeeded because the Second Law of Thermal Dynamics is a law of the universe.
-But, aside from preventing inventors from creating perpetual motion machines, the real consequence is the reality of scarcity.
+Humans used to believe we could overcome the limitations of this by trying to create perpetual motion machines.
+Nobody ever succeeded because the Second Law of Thermal Dynamics is a universal law.
+Aside from preventing inventors from creating perpetual motion machines, the real consequence is the reality of scarcity.

-Scarcity is the defining feature of human life: stuff exists in limited amounts, if we want to create more stuff, we need to expend more energy, sometimes ridiculous amounts of energy for very little stuff (as with bitcoin).
-If we use up all of a particular stuff on the planet, we will either not be able to create any more of that stuff, or have to use lots of energy to create more once we know how to do it.
+Scarcity is the defining feature of human life: everything exists in limited amounts, if we want to create more stuff, we need to expend more energy, sometimes ridiculous amounts of energy for very little in return (as with bitcoin).
+If we use up all of a particular stuff on the planet, we will either not be able to create any more, or have to use lots of energy to create more once we know how to do it.
 Even if we ever invent the nano fabricator , which will supposedly end scarcity, scarcity of some kind will still affect us, due to the fact of entropy.

 The Universe is Irreducibly Complex

-Though we can figure out how individual parts of the universe work, and we can have a grand theory, the universe is too complicated to understand to the point where we can understand every cause of every thing caused.
+Though we can figure out how individual parts of the universe work, and we can have a grand theory, the universe is too complicated to understand to the point where we can understand the cause of every thing.